Testo 557

 • Export PDF/CSV with photos; attach calibration certificate; archive centrally

-Always follow OEM procedures and site-specific safety/compliance requirements.
+Always follow OEM procedures and site-specific safety and compliance requirements.

 Written by Rica Francia Macaspac, content writer at HVACSHOP.
 Rica helps Aussie tradies and homeowners understand HVAC gear without the jargon, working with industry experts to ensure accuracy and local relevance.